Kristina01111000/Drws_site/README.md

 - Put logos of the podcasts next to the links on podcast page
-- Start with the wellness check and the tabulator, then other stuff
-- They have to make an account on growing holistically to get the tabulator
-- The wellness check can be done by anybody
-- Double check that joining gh is easy
 - Check that https://growingholistically.com/discover-your-4-element-personhood-score/ is correctly linked everywhere
-- The entire learning program is going to be available for free on patreon
 - See if there is a default password for everybody, don’t think so
 - Tell them to autosave password if they want to
 - Make a page to link to quick minutes, yoga, magazine, holistic advice, so they can be in the menu on the homepage